You can think of Dr. Peter Belott as an electrician for your ticker.

 An example is when bacterial infection occurs or the device’s wires that connect to the heart fail.
 When this occurs, surgery to remove these damaged wires, or leads, may be needed.

 Dr. Belott, an expert who has authored several medical textbook chapters and published studies on the subject, has become the go-to guy for lead extraction surgery.
-He performs roughly 50 lead extraction surgeries a year.
-The program that he oversees at Sharp Grossmont Hospital is one of only two in San Diego County specializing in lead extraction surgery.
+He performs roughly 50 lead extraction surgeries a year at Sharp Grossmont's Burr Heart & Vascular Center.

 Leading with lasers

 There are several ways to remove wires during surgery.
 One of the latest methods uses a laser.
 After making a small incision in the chest, the surgeon disconnects the pacemaker or ICD from its wire located in the vein.
 The laser, which is attached to a long, hollow tube, is then guided over the wire.
 As the tube makes its way through the vein and along the wire, it removes the scar tissue holding the wire to the vein walls.
 Once freed from the scar tissue, the surgeon carefully pulls out the wire.